Systems architecture

-A system architecture is the conceptual model that defines the structure, behavior, and more views of a system.
+A system architecture is the conceptual model that defines the structure, behavior, and views of a system.
 An architecture description is a formal description and representation of a system, organized in a way that supports reasoning about the structures and behaviors of the system.

 A system architecture can consist of system components and the sub-systems developed, that will work together to implement the overall system.
 There have been efforts to formalize languages to describe system architecture, collectively these are called architecture description languages (ADLs).

 Overview

 Various organizations can define systems architecture in different ways, including: